CarlottaTagliaro/SharedNotes/Secure Cloud Computing/markdown/SCC_2.md

 Another attack is possible against OPE, assuming a **dense dataset** as plaintext (complete plaintext space is encrypted), simply consists of mapping the values to the ciphertexts according to their order.

-To conclude, PPE is still being used nowadays, since it is so easy to adopt in DBMS.
+To conclude, PPE is still being used nowadays, since it is so easy to adopt in DBMS (DataBase Management Systems).
 However, OPE is not used because there is no standard scheme to do that and because it leaks more than DET.
-Security is debatable as we have seen, because if an attacker has background info they can reconstruct a lot of stuff.
+Security is debatable as we have seen, because if an attacker has background info they can reconstruct a lot of information.

-#### SSE
+#### Searachable Symmetric Encryption

 Instead of PPE, that unveils data after the first queries, the ideal solution would use **randomized encryption** but would still allow us to run some functions.
-This can be realized with **functional encryption**.
-The idea is to use randomized encryption, but the client can use a **function token** to generate a token, send it to the cloud and let it evaluate some queries.
-This evaluation function guarantees security to the values that have not been evaluated, but causes a bit of performance loss.
+This can be realized through **functional encryption** by revealing additional information only if required.
+The idea is to use randomized encryption, but the client can use a **function token** to generate (together with the key) a token, send it to the cloud and let it evaluate some queries.
+This evaluation function guarantees security to the values that have not been evaluated, but causes a bit of performance loss (no pre-processing possible, no quality checks but the function must be rewritten according to the evaluation algorithm).

 Remember **pseudorandom functions (PRF)**: a recognizer cannot distinguish the difference between the generated numbers and true randomness.

 First example of searchable encryption was published in 2000 (11 years before CryptDB!).
 You can encrypt with a quite simple procedure, adding randomness to avoid determinism.
 The steps are as follows:

-- Generate a random key $K$;
+- Generate a random bit string key $K$ suitable for the PRF;
 - split the document to encrypt in several keywords ($p_1, ..., p_n$);
 - for each $p_i$:
-  - use the PRF to calculate $\tau_{p_i} = F_k(p_i)$;
+  - use the PRF to calculate $\tau_{p_i} = F_k(p_i)$ (with the same key and same $p_i$ the result of the encryption is the same);
   - generate random value $l$;
   - use the PRF to calculate $F_{\tau_{p_i}}(l)$;
   - the final ciphertext is $c_i = l\ ||\ F_{\tau_{p_i}}(l)$.

 As you can see, this encryption scheme ensure non-determinism, thanks to the random value $l$.
 Data encrypted in this way can be sent to the cloud provider and it will not be able to build any histogram out of it.

 How can you search on data instead?
+Suppose we want to search for the word $p_i$.
 You can get the search-token again, by using your key ($\tau_{p_i} = F_k(p_i)$); then, you send it to the cloud and the provider will try recomputing $F_{\tau_{p_i}}(l)$ for each entry, checking if it matches the second part of the ciphertext.
 There is no way to decrypt in this simplified version: however, it is normal to consider searchable encryption only with the purpose of retrieving data from a remote database; then you can still use this method to handle already encrypted data (with a super secure AES) as plaintext, that in this way can get indexed.

 ##### Structured encryption

 Structured encryption takes a step forward with respect to functional encryption.
-Instead of considering each plaintext individually, structured encryption takes a full data collection and together with the key it generates an **encrypted search index**.
+Instead of considering each plaintext individually, structured encryption takes a full data collection and together with the secret key it generates an **encrypted search index**.
 Similarly to the previous case, it is possible to generate a token and retrieve some results, that are not complete data, but extracted keywords that can point to the right encrypted payload to be downloaded and decrypted afterwards.

 ![image-20200915215259361](../images/image-20200915215259361.png)

 The first idea of this document index was introduced in 2005.
 It consists of having a plaintext dictionary with some keywords $U = {p_1, \dots p_m}$ and a set of documents $D = {d_1, \dots d_n}$ containing these keywords.
-The cloud provider knows the underlining universe, so the first step is the application of a permutation function to the initial dictionary, so that it will be no longer possible to understand at which position the corresponding ciphertext resides.
-Then, for each document, a bitarray is created, indicating whether the keyword is contained in the document.
-After that, these bitarrays are encrypted with two pseudorandom functions $F$ and $G$, one using a new key $K_2$ and the other using the result from the first as key.
+The cloud provider knows the underlining universe, so the first step is the application of a permutation function to the initial dictionary using a PseudoRandom Procedure $\Pi$ and key $K_1$, so that it will be no longer possible to understand at which position the corresponding ciphertext resides.
+Then, for each document $d_j$, a bitarray is created, indicating whether the keyword $p_i$ is contained in the document.
+After that, these bitarrays are encrypted bitwise (for each keyword) with two pseudorandom functions $F$ and $G$, one using a new key $K_2$ and the other using the result from the first as key.
 The importance of $G$ is the fact that it makes the bitarrays vary between different documents.
-Finally, the second value is xored with the initial bit of the array, creating a new bitarray (for each document), that is sent to the server.
+Finally, the second value is xored with the corresponding bit of the initial bitarray, creating a new bitarray (for each document), that is sent to the server.
 In formal steps:

 - Permute dictionary using pseudorandom permutation $\prod$ and key $K_1$:
 - For each document $d_j$, create bitarray $I_j$;